Table of Contents SaaSMeWho should attend SaaSMe?Coupa InspireWho should attend Coupa...

 - Scale with the business

-- Reduce the financial impacts of missed renewals and redundant purchases
+- Reduces the financial impacts of missed renewals and redundant purchases

-- Increase visibility and awareness of an organization’s entire SaaS portfolio
+- Increases visibility and awareness of an organization’s entire SaaS portfolio

 An effective SaaS renewal strategy will: